GROUPS FOR FELLOWSHIP, LEARNING, AND THE ARTS

-Since the Church’s founding in 1819, women have been active within the All Souls congregation.
-Today the Women’s Alliance (WA) is a community of more than 120 dynamic, empathetic and dedicated women who embody Unitarian Universalist values in their lives.
+Since its founding in 1819, women have been active within the All Souls congregation.
+Today the Women’s Alliance (WA) is a community of more than 120 dynamic, empathic, and dedicated women who embody Unitarian Universalist values in their lives.
 It welcomes members from the Unitarian Church of All Souls as well as non-church members.

 For more information, please contact WomensAlliance@allsoulsnyc.org.

 Special interest Groups (SIGs) support members’ varied interests.
 Current SIGs appear below.
 New SIGs will be formed when members suggest new areas of general interest and volunteer to serve as Coordinator or Co-coordinator of the new SIG.

 - Women’s Reading Group – for more information, see below.